Kayli/logspub/religions/religions-christianity.md

       - limited atonement: jesus christ died only for the elect, not for all humanity
       - irresistible grace: god's grace is so powerful that it cannot be resisted by those who are chosen for salvation
       - perseverance of the saints: chosen for salvation will persevere in their faith and good works until the end of their lives
+    - huguenots (гугеноты)
+      - calvinists of france during the 16th and 17th centuries
+      - faced persecution in france

   - anglicanism
     - founded in England in the 16th century during the reign of King Henry VIII